01 of 07

 Now you are ready to divide the rhizomes.
 You will see natural places to make a split, such as where the rhizome has forked.
 Study the rhizome and make sure each section you have chosen will wind up being at least 3 inches long and will have healthy roots growing from it.
 Then go ahead and make a clean cut through the rhizome, using the same sharp, disinfected knife or pruner.Continue to 6 of 7 below.

 Getting the Garden Ready to Re-plant Bearded Iris Divisions

 The final step is re-planting your bearded iris.
 Choose a full sun location and start by digging a shallow hole that will be wide enough to spread out the rhizome's roots.
-Make the hole about 2-3 inches deep, then create a mound in the center of the hole to just about soil level, as shown above.Continue to 7 of 7 below.
+Make the hole about 2 to 3 inches deep, then create a mound in the center of the hole to just about soil level.Continue to 7 of 7 below.

 07 of 07